Liquidity Flow

 Cascading supply helps Lotus avoid the common tradeoff in lending markets:

-If you force one risk setting for everyone, some users won’t participate.
+• Forcing one risk setting for everyone means some participants won't participate.

-By letting tranches share liquidity, Lotus keeps a single market deep while still letting you choose risk.
+By letting tranches share liquidity, Lotus keeps a single market deep while still letting each participant choose their risk level.

 Next: Read Utilization and rates to see how demand drives borrow pricing.